Kent schools 'without 50 dedicated head teachers'

 He said: "Primary school colleagues have said they had never known morale be so low in the profession.

 "Education has been reduced to statistics.
-We came into the profession to educate children and what we're doing is adding up numbers and columns."'No crisis'
+We came into the profession to educate children and what we're doing is adding up numbers and columns."

 John Walder, secretary of the National Union of Teachers in Kent, who said: "When I went to parents evening 30 years ago we were talking about what my son and daughter were doing or not doing.